-100. Conduct a Friendship Self-Assessment
+100. Conduct a friendship audit

 You may have heard the Jim Rohn quote, “You are the average of the five people you spend the most time with.”
 Who are you spending time with, and how are they influencing you?